-The Company's standalone financial statements up to and for the year ended 31 March 2021 were prepared in accordance with the Companies (Accounting Standards) Rules, 2006, notified under Section 133 of the Act and other relevant provisions of the Act.
+The Company's standalone financial statements up to and for the year ended 31 March 2022 were prepared in accordance with the Companies (Accounting Standards) Rules, 2006, notified under Section 133 of the Act and other relevant provisions of the Act.

-b.
 Functional and presentation currency

 These standalone financial statements are presented in Indian Rupees, which is also the Company's functional currency.
-All amounts have been rounded off to the nearest rupees unless otherwise indicated.
+All amounts have been rounded to the nearest Lacs.
+Except when otherwise indicated.

-c.
 Basis of Measurement